DZakh-forks/sentio-benchmark/README.md

 \* Missing ~5% of events
 ‡   Some implementations include 0x0000000000000000000000000000000000000000 address
 †   Missing 86,844 blocks (86.84% of target range)
-¶   Some implementations count 100,001 blocks because they include block 0 in their range
 ††  Envio processes blocks 22,280,000 to 22,289,999 due to exclusive end block handling, resulting in 218 fewer transactions
 &   Subgraph does not support transaction level access
 **  Ponder documentation indicates trace support, but our implementation encountered configuration issues that prevented successful trace capture